-A total tolerance of 5 per cent, by number or weight, of sweet peppers not satisfying the requirements of the class but meeting those of Class I is allowed.
-Within this tolerance not more than 0.5 per cent in total may consist of produce satisfying the requirements of Class II quality.
+A total tolerance of 5 %, by number or weight, of sweet peppers not satisfying the requirements of the class but meeting those of Class I is allowed.
+Within this tolerance not more than 0,5 % in total may consist of produce satisfying the requirements of Class II quality.

-A total tolerance of 10 per cent, by number or weight, of sweet peppers not satisfying the requirements of the class, but meeting those of Class II is allowed.
-Within this tolerance not more than 1 per cent in total may consist of produce satisfying neither the requirements of Class II quality nor the minimum requirements or of produce affected by decay.
+A total tolerance of 10 %, by number or weight, of sweet peppers not satisfying the requirements of the class, but meeting those of Class II is allowed.
+Within this tolerance not more than 1 % in total may consist of produce satisfying neither the requirements of Class II quality nor the minimum requirements or of produce affected by decay.

-A total tolerance of 10 per cent, by number or weight, of sweet peppers satisfying neither the requirements of the class nor the minimum requirements is allowed.
-Within this tolerance not more than 2 per cent in total may consist of produce affected by decay.
+A total tolerance of 10 %, by number or weight, of sweet peppers satisfying neither the requirements of the class nor the minimum requirements is allowed.
+Within this tolerance not more than 2 % in total may consist of produce affected by decay.

-For all classes (if sized): a total tolerance of 10 per cent, by number or weight, of sweet peppers not satisfying the requirements as regards sizing is allowed.
+For all classes (if sized): a total tolerance of 10 %, by number or weight, of sweet peppers not satisfying the requirements as regards sizing is allowed.

-The contents of each package must be uniform and contain only sweet peppers of the same origin, variety or commercial type, quality, size (if sized) and, in the case of Classes "Extra" and I, of appreciably the same degree of ripeness and colouring.
+The contents of each package must be uniform and contain only sweet peppers of the same origin, variety or commercial type, quality, size (if sized) and, in the case of "Extra" Class and Class I, of appreciably the same degree of ripeness and colouring.

 However, a mixture of sweet peppers of distinctly different commercial types and/or colours may be packed together in a package, provided they are uniform in quality, and for each commercial type and/or colour concerned, in origin.
-However, in case of those mixtures uniformity in size is not required.
+Uniformity in size is not required.